JaquelineSayuri/Raizes/README.md

 Now, there's a new version coded in Python that reduced even more its size.

-PS: To make my life easier, let's assume that the user is great.
+To make my life easier, let's assume that the user is great.

+I'd like to thank Mestre Chunin for all the help and support.